QubesOS/qubes-doc/SoftwareUpdateVM.md

 Sometime it might be convenient to have a VM that has its own filesystem, where you can directly introduce changes, without the need to start/stop the template VM.
 Such situations include e.g.:

 -   VMs used for development (devel environments requires a lot of \*-devel packages and specific devel tools)

 -   VMs used for installing untrusted packages.
-Normally you install digitally signed software from Red [Hat/Fedora?](/wiki/Hat/Fedora) repositories, and it's reasonable that such software has non malicious *installation* scripts (rpm pre/post scripts).
+Normally you install digitally signed software from Red Hat/Fedora repositories, and it's reasonable that such software has non malicious *installation* scripts (rpm pre/post scripts).
 However, when you would like to install some packages form less trusted sources, or unsigned, then using a dedicated (untrusted) standalone VM might be a better way.

-In order to create a standalone VM you must currently use command line (from console in Dom0):
+In order to create a standalone VM you can use a command line like this (from console in Dom0):

 ``` {.wiki}
 qvm-create <vmname> --standalone --label <label>
 ```

+... or click appropriate options in the Qubes Manager's Create VM window.

 Using more than one template
 ----------------------------

 It's also possible to have more than one template VM in the system.
-E.g. one could clone the default template using the ```qvm-clone-template``` command in Dom0.
+E.g. one could clone the default template using the `qvm-clone-template` command in Dom0.
 This allows to have a customized template, e.g. with devel packages, or less trusted apps, shared by some subset of domains.

 When you create a new domain you can choose which template this VM should be based on.
-If you use command line, you should use the ```--template`\` switch:
+If you use command line, you should use the `--template` switch:

 ``` {.wiki}
 qvm-create <vmname> --template <templatename> --label <label>